Engee documentation

 0.0

-It turns out that the difference is zero.
-It can also be seen that as a result, the fixed point number logic we used did not affect the principle of operation of the PID controller.
-Despite the loss of accuracy, the system tends to equilibrium.
+It turned out that the difference was zero.
+It can also be seen that as a result, the logic of fixed-point numbers we used did not affect the principle of operation of the PID controller.
+Despite the loss of accuracy, the system tends to balance.

 Conclusion

-In this example, we have broken down the possibilities of using fixed-point logic in scripts and in models.
-We also found out how they can be saved from the model and analysed or further processed in scripts.
+In this example, we have analyzed the possibilities of using fixed-point logic in scripts and models.
+We also found out how they can be saved from the model and analyzed or further processed in scripts.

 Blocks used in example